vishalvijay18/Structure-Aware-Simplification/README.md

 ```
 - Steps to test Decimation :
   1. Load a .smf mesh using open button of GUI.
   2. Load a mapping file corresponding to the smf file  uploaded in previous step(genertaed in step 2) from UI.
 Note: Mapping file is not compulsory.
-Code will work without it as well ignoring symmetric decimation.
+Code will work without it as well, ignoring symmetric decimation.
   3. Assign K = 8 for Multiple choice scheme.
   4. Give no. of collapse iteration to run in text box.
   5. For Decimation, we have two choice.